-- New roofs and gutters
+- New roof and gutters

-- New air conditioning
+- New air conditioning unit

-- Plumbing and electrical upgrades or replacement
+- Plumbing and electrical upgrades and replacement

 - Minor kitchen and bath remodeling

-- Weather stripping and insulation
+- Weatherstripping and insulation

-- Purchase of new kitchen appliances or washer/dryer
+- New kitchen appliances or washer/dryer units

 - Major landscaping work or site improvements